Kimigayo: Etymology

+"Kimi" also means "my dear" as female emperor Genmei wrote about her lover in a poem in Manyoshu (vol.1 no.78).

 In the Kamakura period, "Kimigayo" was used as a festive song among samurai, and then became popular among the people in the Edo period.
-In the later part of the Edo period, "Kimigayo" was used in the Ōoku (harem of Edo Castle) and Satsuma-han (now Kagoshima Prefecture) as a common festive new year song.
-In those contexts, "kimi" never meant the emperor, but only the Tokugawa shōgun, the Shimazu clan as rulers of the Satsuma-han, guests of honor, or all members of a festive drinking party.
+In the later part of the Edo period, "Kimigayo" was used in the Ōoku (harem of Edo Castle, current Tokyo Imperial Palace) and Satsuma-han (current Kagoshima Prefecture) as a common festive new year song.
+In those contexts, "kimi" never meant the emperor, but only the Tokugawa shōgun, the Shimazu clan as rulers of the Satsuma-han, guests of honour, or all members of a festive drinking party.
 After the Meiji Restoration, samurai from Satsuma-han controlled the Imperial Japanese government, and they adopted "Kimigayo" as the national anthem of Japan.
-From this time until the Japanese defeat in World War II, "Kimigayo" was understood to mean the long reign of the emperor.
-With the adoption of the Constitution of Japan in 1947, the emperor became no longer a sovereign who ruled by divine right, but a human who is a symbol of the state and of the unity of the people.
+From this time until the Japanese defeat at the end of World War II, "Kimigayo" was understood to mean the long reign of the Emperor.
+With the adoption of the Constitution of Japan in 1947, the Emperor became no longer a sovereign who ruled by divine right, but a human who is a symbol of the state and of the unity of the people as a constitutional monarch.
 The Ministry of Education did not give any new meanings for "Kimigayo" after the war; this allowed the song to mean the Japanese people.
 The Ministry also did not formally renounce the pre-war meaning of "Kimigayo".